blasko03/ApplicationInsights-Ruby/CONTRIBUTING.md

 # How to Contribute

-If you're interested in contributing, take a look at the general [contributer's guide](https://github.com/Microsoft/ApplicationInsights-Home/blob/master/CONTRIBUTING.md) first.
+If you're interested in contributing, take a look at the general [contributer's guide](https://github.com/Microsoft/AzureApplicationInsights-Home/blob/master/CONTRIBUTING.md) first.

 ## Build Gem

-Run ```gem build application_insights.gemspec``` to generate the gem file.
+Run ```gem build azure_application_insights.gemspec``` to generate the gem file.

-And you can install the gem to test it locally by running ```gem install application_insights-[version].gem```.
+And you can install the gem to test it locally by running ```gem install azure_application_insights-[version].gem```.

 ## Run Test